World Autism Awareness Day Facts: How Would You Help Your Child Battle Autism

 - Help yourself as well

 It can be daunting sometimes so it is important to note that if you can’t take care of yourself you will not be able to take care of another person.
 You can help your child by making sure that you are emotionally and physically fit.
-Attending support groups for parents with autistic children may help you connect with your emotions and find the right help.
+Attending support groups for parents with autistic children or celebrating World Autism Awareness Day with a group of friends may help you connect with your emotions and find the right help.

 Autism can be a ride for both you and your child but it can be a very precious and easy ride when done the right way.
 The right way would mean one in which both you and your child end up feeling good.
-Taking into consideration how far research has come, it’ll be in no time that one day maybe we can find a way to beat autism using medical techniques.
+Taking into consideration how far research has come, it’ll be in no time that on one World Autism Awareness Day maybe we can find a way to beat autism using medical techniques!
 Until then parents and their children are the superheroes who take the spotlight for recovery!